huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 > _[“We are not going in circles, we are going upwards.
 The path is a spiral; we have already climbed many steps.” — Hermann Hesse, Siddhartha](https://www.instagram.com/mounika.studio/p/CmslMjcBEaI/)_ [^2]

 * Trust the process \& Have faith in the process

+	> _You were brought into the world to do the work your soul has long prepared for — trust that every step is part of that unfolding._

 * Every step happens for a reason, and something even better is on the way.
 * Perceived Progress v.s Actual Progress
 	* _At first, progress is slow_—so subtle it’s almost invisible. _Then, all at once_, everything changes.